One-Step Residual Shifting Diffusion for Image Super-Resolution via Distillation: Method

 \subsection{Background}

-As a part of the diffusion model class, ResShift can be described by specifying the forward (noising) process, the parametrization of the reverse (denoising) process, and the objective for training the reverse process.
+As part of diffusion models, ResShift can be described by specifying the forward (noising) process, the parameterization of the reverse (denoising) process, and the objective for training the reverse process.